goderich/dissertation/dissertation.md

 This assimilation process was noted in Li [-@li1980, p.
 377] for Squliq and Skikun.
 The environment for this change is a following /h/ or /q/ in the root [@li1981, p.
 248].
 A similar assimilation also took place in the closely related Seediq language [@lee2009].
 Occasionally, Squliq or Skikun also back \*k into /q/ sporadically.
 <!-- TODO: add link for last sentence -->

 In Matu'uwal, *k*-backing can only be found in three roots in my dataset: /quriq/ 'to steal', /qaniq/ 'to eat', and /qəbaq/ 'to know'.
 All three are disyllabic and end with /q/ (the initial /q/ comes from historical \*k).
-However, the initial /q/ does not surface in the roots 'to eat' and 'to know' except in subjunctive Actor Voice forms: *maniq* 'to eat (AV)', *niqun* 'to eat (PV)', *baq* 'to know (AV)', *baqun* 'to know (PV)'.
+However, the initial /q/ does not surface in the roots /qaniq/ 'to eat' and /qəbaq/ 'to know' in the indicative mood: *maniq* 'to eat (AV)', *niqun* 'to eat (PV)', *baq* 'to know (AV)', *baqun* 'to know (PV)', cf. subjunctive mood forms *qaniq* 'to eat (AV.SBJV)', *qəbaq* 'to know (AV.SBJV)'.
 Note that even though /qumuriq/ has three syllables, the root is /quriq/, which is disyllabic, with *-um-* being the Actor Voice infix.
 In contrast /kahuniq/ has three syllables in the root and retains initial /k/.

 Proto-Atayal \*q is reflected as /q/ in Matu'uwal, Squliq, and Skikun, and as /ʔ/ in other dialects.
 The correspondences can be seen in @tbl:proto-atayal-q.